cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/datacenters/DatacenterCharacteristics.rst

 .. java:method::  double getCostPerSecond()
    :outertype: DatacenterCharacteristics

-   Gets the cost per second of CPU for using the Hosts in the Datacenter.
+   Gets the monetary cost per second of CPU for using the Hosts in the Datacenter.

-   :return: the cost per second
+   :return: the cost ($) per second

 getCostPerStorage
 ^^^^^^^^^^^^^^^^^